Montreal-Quakers/website/_posts/2021-04-05-québec-worship-group-in-person.md

 As always, the following health precautions must be strictly applied:

 * Hand disinfection at the entrance.
-* Wearing a mask mandatory until you are seated and when moving around the room.
+* Wearing a mask mandatory at all times.
 * The chairs will be amply distanced (we are a small group).
 * No drinks and no food will be served.